jahnog/tensorflow-32-bits-linux/README.md

 # Install Tensorflow in a 32 bits linux system

 I used the following steps to install tensorflow in a old Asus Eee-Pc 1000H.
-Granted, it has been upgraded from the original 1 GB of RAM and an 80 GB HDD, to 2 GB of RAM and to 480 GB of SSD storage, that runs Ubuntu Xenial 32 bits without problems.
+Granted, it has been upgraded from the original 1 GB of RAM and an 80 GB HDD, to 2 GB of RAM and to 480 GB of SSD storage.

-I also has been able to install it in a Debian 9 (stretch) 32 bits system, and the instructions are the same.
+I tested the these instructions with the following OS versions and worked without problems:
+* Xubuntu 16.04.6 Xenial Xerus 32 bits.
+* Xubuntu 18.04.3 Bionic Beaver 32 bits.
+* Debian 9.11 Stretch 32 bits.

 ## Choose a convenient linux system